 1. We need to weigh the maturity of the child.

-Getting pupils into secondary school before they are 10 or 11 may make parents feel happy, but educationists complain that many of such children are unable to cope with the rigors of secondary education.
+When pupils start secondary school before the age of 10 or 11; the parents feel happy but it does not really help the child long term.
+However, educationists complain that many of such children are unable to cope with the rigours of secondary education.

 The key question for parents is “why make an A student in Year 5, a C student in Year 7?”